chainbound/bolt/README.md

   not ideal in a production environment.
 - the builder will place the preconfirmed transactions on the top of the block to ensure their validity
+- the relay doesn't ensure to store bids with valid proofs of inclusion.
+In a production environment this should be done to forward only valid bids to the proposer and minimize the risk of falling back to a locally built block
+- the fallback logic to a locally built block is still TBD

 ## Devnet and demo app